 Guess what?
 A couple of months ago the recipe was in the newspaper!
 Yep, the column where people ask for their favorite recipe from an area restaurant.
 I was so excited, so much so that my family thought I was a little wacko about it.
 And I was really surprised by one particular ingredient — French’s French Fried Onions.
 The stuff I’ve only seen on green bean casserole but never tried.

 And the white fish nobody could identify for me is swai.
 Apparently it is a Vietnamese catfish with a mild taste and flaky texture.
 Who knew?
 It is inexpensive and my grocery stores carry it in the frozen seafood section.
 I have seen it “fresh” in the seafood counter but you want it frozen, I’ll explain why later.

 Well, I have been making this at home now almost every week.
 It tastes just like Assumption’s.
 It is really, really good.
 They say to use frozen swai because the lemon and butter (not margarine) hardens on the frozen fish and melts into the fish as it bakes.
 They also recommend using European-style butter like Plugra, Kerrygold or Lurpak.
 The recipe is per piece of fish so just make as many as you want.
 I often make two, sometimes three, Picky Eater is just starting to warm up to it.
 At least it’s not salmon she says.

 I’m not sure if this is considered Greek-style but it is to me.
 Thanks Assumption for sharing how you make your Greek Baked White Fish.
 Try it, it’s really good.
 Better yet, head over to their Friday lunch some time.
+Best, Kelly

 - 8 or 9 ounce frozen swai fillet, or any mild white fish